RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 stub-generator.
 They are in "auxiliary.go".
 They are hand-coded because the ad-hoc stub-generator is not cleaver enough to generate needed types from the Smithy definition.

+This is the list of structure slots with the same issue.
+- `Buckets []Bucket` slot used in the response of ListBuckets and ListDirectoryBuckets.
+- `Grants []Grant` slot in types.AccessControlPolicy.
+- `AccessControlList []Grant` slot in types.S3Location.
+- `OptionalFields []InventoryOptionalField` slot in types.InventoryConfiguration.
+- `RoutingRules []RoutingRule` slot used in GetBucketWebsite and PutBucketWebsite.
+- `Tags []Tag` slot.
+- `TagSet []Tag` slot in types.Tagging.
+- `TargetGrants []TargetGrant` slot in types.LoggingEnabled.
+- `UserMetadata []MetadataEntry` slot in types.S3Location.

 Tagging type shall be marshaled in XML something like following.